AdobeDocs/experience-manager-65.en/help/sites-authoring/working-with-page-versions.md

 1. Navigate to show the page you want to revert to a previous version.
 1. Select the page in [selection mode](/help/sites-authoring/basic-handling.md#viewing-and-selecting-resources).
 1. Open the **Timeline** column and select either **Show All** or **Versions**.
-The page versions for the selected page will be listed.
+The page versions for the selected page are listed.
 1. Select the version you want to revert to.
-The possible options will be shown:
+The possible options are shown:

    ![Revert to this Version](assets/screen-shot_2019-03-05at112505.png)

 1. Select **Revert to this Version**.
-The selected version will be restored and the information in timeline will be updated.
+The selected version is restored and the information in timeline updated.

 ### Restore Version {#restore-version}